spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 Use the [maven commands](https://maven.apache.org) to build from the command line or Continuous Integration system:

-- mvn clean  - it will clean the directories and files created by previous project
+- `mvn -PactiveAnsibleAndAWS clean` - it will clean the directories and files created by previous project
-- mvn install - it will run an Ansible playbook, below is the example of the console output: Plays and tasks
+- `mvn -PactiveAnsibleAndAWS install` - it will run an Ansible playbook, below is the example of the console output: Plays and tasks

 Screenshot below shows Play #1 and #2 executed on Ansible management host (localhost / 127.0.0.1), Play #3 and #4 executed on EC2 instance.
 ( [Example of command line output can be found here](cli-output-ef-2node-awsec2.md) )